brentvollebregt/nitratine.net/posts/python-retweet-bot/post.md

 ## Creating the Script

-Now that everything is setup and we have the keys we need, we can make the script.
+Now that everything is set up and we have the keys we need, we can make the script.
 Open IDLE, create a new script and save it as a .py.

-First we will want to import the tweepy module.
+First, we will want to import the tweepy module.

 ```python
 import tweepy